Chris83/odin-recipes/README.md

 # odin-recipes

-First project oof the Odin Project.
+First project of the Odin Project.

 I am going to build a website with different recipes to choose from.